-Reference FR1197 Name of Organisation/Group 1.1 1.1 Meikleriggs Cricket Foundation Name of Project 2.1 Community Cricket Coaching How many members?
+Reference FR1197 Name of Organisation/Group 1.1 Meikleriggs Cricket Foundation Name of Project 2.1 Community Cricket Coaching How many members?
 1.11 Full Time 0 Part Time 0 Volunteer <10 Member 0 What does your Organisation/Group do?
-1.10 The Meikleriggs Cricket Foundation is a registered charity (No. SC045605), based in Paisley, which was founded in 2015 and aims to: - Promote cricket as a participation sport open to all regardless of age, gender, creed, colour, religion or ability; - Provide cricket coaching and training opportunities for those sections of the community in Renfrewshire and surrounding areas who wish to play cricket; Local Partnership applied to for funding and Local Partnership area(s) covered activity 1.13 Paisley East & Whitehaugh, Ralston, Hawkhead & Lochfield, Hunterhill and Charleston Glenburn and Foxbar & Brediland Paisley North, Gallowhill, Ferguslie Paisley West & Central How much grant funding are you seeking?
-2.10 ley East & Whitehaugh, Ralston, Hawkhead & hill and Charleston £3,334 from Glen burn and Foxbar & Brediland £3,334 from Paisl Central ley North, Gallowhill, Ferguslie Paisley West & £10.000 in total What will this grant be used for?
+Local Partnership applied to for funding and Local Partnership area(s) covered activity 1.10 (No. SC045605), based in Paisley, which was founded in 2015 and aims to: - Promote cricket as a participation sport open to all regardless of age, gender, creed, colour, religion or ability; - Provide cricket coaching and training opportunities for those sections of the community in Renfrewshire and surrounding areas who wish to play cricket; Glenburn and Foxbar & Brediland Paisley North, Gallowhill, Ferguslie Paisley West & Central How much grant funding are you seeking?
+2.10 £3,334 from Paisley East & Whitehaugh, Ralston, Hawkhead & Lochfield, Hunterhill and Charleston £3,334 from Glenburn and Foxbar & Brediland £3,334 from Paisley North, Gallowhill, Ferguslie Paisley West & What will this grant be used for?
 Please provide a breakdown of the costs to be incurred.
-(Please use a separate sheet if required) 2.3 Our project aims to increase the number of people participating in regular sport within Renfrewshire and aims to address the reduction in people participating regularly in sport and active activity sessions, by providing regular cricket sessions throughout the year Led by a qualified cricket coach our cricket sessions increase the activity levels all participants and help to promote an active and healthy lifestyle throughout the local communities where our project will work.
+(Please use a separate sheet if required) 2.3 f10,000 in total Our project aims to increase the number of people participating in regular sport within Renfrewshire and aims to address the reduction in people participating regularly in sport and active activity sessions, by providing regular cricket sessions throughout the year.
+Led by a qualified cricket coach our cricket sessions will increase the activity levels all participants and help to promote an active and healthy lifestyle throughout the local communities where our project will work.